Student Satellite Initiatives

 *$5,000 stipend – student research fellowship team lead (one returning student)

-Lodging at the Milwaukee School of Engineering dorms for students who do not live in the area.
+Lodging at the Milwaukee School of Engineering dorms or a commuter parking pass (optional)

 * Based on availability of funds.